turalbabayev/CreditCart-Input-Form-Swift-UI/README.md

 - **Simple Design:** A clean and intuitive interface for credit card information entry.
 - **Subtle Animations:** Smooth transitions for a more interactive experience.
-- **SwiftUI Framework:** Fully developed using SwiftUI for modern and responsive design...
+- **SwiftUI Framework:** Fully developed using SwiftUI for modern and responsive design.

 ---